Canon M6 versus Olympus E-M10 III

 |Olympus E-M10 (⇒ lft | rgt)||1440||no||3.0||1037||tilting||YES||4000||8.0||5.8||YES|

 Both the M6 and the E-M10 III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The M6 replaced the earlier Canon M5, while the E-M10 III followed on from the Olympus E-M10 II.

 So what is the bottom line?
-Is there a clear favorite between the Canon M6 and the Canon M6?
+Is there a clear favorite between the Canon M6 and the Olympus E-M10 III?
 A synthesis of the relative strong points of each of the models is listed below.